youngastronomy/SMFT/README.md

 written by Dr. Shangbin Yang  2019.01.14.  contact email: yangshb@nao.cas.cn

-Please Read the README.txt in the package directory
+Please Read the ZREADME.txt in the package directory to see HOWTO

 Please install IDL Astronomy Library before using this package